 The Oregon Department of Transportation reviews the security requirement after one full year of reporting.
 They will mail a release (“waiver”) of the surety bond requirement if and when the agency determines the carrier has met the above requirements.
 Jet will check with ODOT at the 11-month mark and let you know if things are looking good for the waiver.
 If so, Jet will immediately initiate the notice of cancellation process with ODOT so you do not pay for any period on the bond that you do not need.
 If the bond is needed longer, Jet will quickly send you renewal terms for the bond so you have ample time to renew prior to the expiration of the bond.

 If a carrier doesn’t meet the ODOT reporting requirements or is hit with a suspension the bond requirement will stay in place.
-Additionally, the bond limit may be increased if the carrier increases their number of trucks, owes money from prior accounts or fails an audit by 15% or more for required tax amount.
+Additionally, the bond limit may be increased if the carrier increases their number of trucks, owes money from prior accounts, or fails an audit by 15% or more for the required tax amount.

-No. Motor carriers are required to file reports documenting vehicles, weights, miles and taxes in order to document their tax liability and provide highway usage data to ODOT.
+No. Motor carriers are required to file reports documenting vehicles, weights, miles, and taxes in order to document their tax liability and provide highway usage data to ODOT.
 New carriers are required to file highway use tax reports monthly.
 Carriers that have operated in the state for more than 12 months can apply to report usage quarterly.
-To qualify, ODOT requires a “clean and consistent” record of reporting and an annual tax liability under $3,600.
+To qualify, ODOT requires a “clean and consistent” record of reporting and annual tax liability under $3,600.

 You can with Jet!
 The Oregon Department of Transportation must receive notice 30 days in advance for cancellation of a Highway Use Tax bond to go into effect.
 If you want to cancel your bond for any reason, Jet will promptly provide you with a full refund of any amount on the bond you haven’t used.

-Jet cuts out the middleman so unlike many agents and brokers does not charge any cancellation, reinstatement or other fees and unlike many surety bond carriers does not include any “minimum earned” amounts in their insurance rate filings.
+Jet cuts out the middleman so unlike many agents and brokers does not charge any cancellation, reinstatement, or other fees and unlike many surety bond carriers does not include any “minimum earned” amounts in their insurance rate filings.